Doctor Spectrum: Squadron Sinister

-The Power Prism is kept by Yellowjacket, who modifies it and give sit to his wife Janet van Dyne as a gift.
+The Power Prism is kept by Yellowjacket, who modifies it and gives it to his wife Janet van Dyne as a gift.
 Krimonn, the entity within the Power Prism, possesses Janet and transforms her into a version of Doctor Spectrum, who battles several Avengers but is then defeated by the Vision's use of the Prism's weakness to ultraviolet radiation.
 The prism itself bonds to the Wasp in an attempt to save itself, but is eventually removed by Billy Roberts after he is located by the Avengers.
 Roberts becomes Spectrum once more, although on this occasion the Power Prism is in control and seeks to bond with Thor.
 The Power Prism succeeds in taking Thor as a host, infecting Mjolnir to use as a focal point to control him and defeat the other Avengers, but fails to take into account that to wield Mjolnir, Thor must be "worthy".
 No longer worthy to wield Mjolnir due to being tainted by the gem, Thor drops Mjolnir and reverts to his mortal alter-ego Donald Blake, which results in the Power Prism losing control and becoming inert.

 The Grandmaster later reforms the Squadron Sinister, bringing in Hank Pym's former lab assistant Alice Nugent to be the new Doctor Spectrum.
 Courtesy of a phenomenon known as the "Wellspring of Power"—an interdimensional source of superhuman abilities—the Grandmaster increases the Squadron Sinister's powers and they battle the New Thunderbolts.
 Thunderbolts leader Helmut Zemo defeats the Grandmaster, and in the ensuing chaos, the Squadron escapes.